-- Availability to participate in meetings on a quarterly basis (teleconference options are available).
-Meetings are typically held in the evenings from approximately 6:30-9 p.m.
+- Availability to participate in virtual meetings on a quarterly basis (teleconference options are available).
+Meetings are typically held in the evenings from approximately 6:30-8:30 p.m.
 Eastern, but can vary.
-Council members also are invited to participate in MOAA’s annual Storming the Hill activities on Capitol Hill, as well as periodic legislative meetings.
+Council members also are invited to participate in MOAA’s annual Advocacy in Action activities on Capitol Hill, as well as periodic legislative meetings.

 - Willingness to express your opinions as well as those of your fellow officers.